sketchplugins/plugin-directory/README.md

 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Keyboard Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
 As a bonus you can specify the resize amount.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
-- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live HTML website.
+- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Library Symbol Replacer](https://github.com/zeroheight/library-symbol-replacer), by zeroheight: Sketch plugin to replace symbols in an existing documents with library symbols 💎 📚
 - [Lightwire](https://github.com/alex-matt/sketch-lightwire-plugin), by Alex & Matt: Plugin with ready-to-use wireframes that help you to bring your ideas to life fast and easy.
 You can find necessary wireframes using categories or search.